-During a hard game you can be on them for 2-3 hours at a time, working with your ankles and legs to keep you upright, balanced and performing to your best.
+During a hard game you can be on them hours at a time, working with your ankles and legs to keep you upright, balanced and performing to your best.
 Every step you run generates a force that is 2.5x your body weight through your foot.
 If you are a fast bowler the impact at the point of delivery jumps up to 9x.

 They take a lot.
 Yet many players give only short consideration to the boots they wear.